- Viewing the Bounty Brief

 - Hall of Fame

-A program’s bounty brief tells you everything you need to know about the program, such as the targets, goals, and scope.
-It defines what is in scope for the bounty and outlines the company’s expectations.
+A program’s bounty brief provides all the information you need to know about the program, such as the targets, goals, and scope.
+It outlines the company’s expectations.
 You must thoroughly review the bounty brief before you start working on a program.

-The brief also sets your expectations for reward, indicating if you can earn cash rewards for your vulnerability reports, at what range and an average of how long it may take for your submission to be reviewed and a reward determined, based on previously rewarded bounties.
+The brief also sets your expectations for rewards, indicating whether you can earn cash rewards for your vulnerability reports, what the reward range would be, and the time expected for your submission to be reviewed and outcome determined.

 Viewing the Bounty Brief